roberttidey/FNISR1013DScope/README.md

 The aim is to produce a conversion tool that can make this available in a readable and computable form.

-The vbscript file screendump.vbs is an evolving script that is picking apart the wav file as the investigation proceeds.
+The vbscript file scopedump.vbs is an evolving script that is picking apart the wav file as the investigation proceeds.